ghostiam/binstruct/README.md

 	// Unmarshal parses the binary data and stores the result
 	// in the value pointed to by v.
 	Unmarshal(v interface{}) error

+	// WithOrder changes the byte order for the new Reader WithOrder(order binary.ByteOrder) Reader
 }
 ```